 A well-furnished restaurant lounge will be taken on rent and decorated in a tranquilizing manner with a soft backing music to attract the customers.
 The business will be self-served, customers will buy their desired flavored yogurt cups from the salesmen.
 After that, they will be free to take from 50 different toppings or drippings by themselves.
 Ethan believed that this self-serve behavior of his lodging will make the customers feel at ease; like they own this place.

 Ethan has included many ways for interior and exterior decorations in his frozen yogurt business proposal.
 If you are also planning to enter this venture, but don’t know how to open a self serve frozen yogurt business, you can take help from this sample business plan free of cost.

-The company’s financial experts have forecasted the following costs for expenses, assets, investment, and loans for the start-up.
+The company’s financial experts have forecasted the following costs for expenses, assets, investment group for a business plan, and loans for the start-up.